User19283536/Hunt2D_TheGame/README.md

 Note: 4 detections by minor AV companies are false positives.
 No reputable AV like Kaspersky or Bitdefender finds anything fishy.

+Coontrols:
+W to jump
+A - to move left
+D to move right
+Space - to fire
+Q to throw a grenade
+U - to exchange coins for ammunition
+I - to exchange coins for explosives
+P - to exchange coins for gun upgrade - more damage

 Pictures from the game: